-Statin medications are used to lower cholesterol because that is considered a pillar of lowering the risk for a heart attack.
+Statin medications lower cholesterol; doctors prescribe them to lower the risk for a heart attack.
 While people likely to suffer a heart attack generally welcome the protection, others may weigh the complications from a statin drug against its potential benefits.
-One reader was very disappointed to develop a number of side effects, including elevated blood sugar, after taking rosuvastatin (Crestor).
+Sometimes readers find the number of side effects quite distressing.
+People taking rosuvastatin (Crestor) have found that it can raise blood sugar and cause constipation.
+Can you counteract these reactions?

 Side Effects from Rosuvastatin: